Namib Desert dune ant

 The Namib Desert dune ant (Camponotus detritus), is a large ant species distinguished by white and black symmetrical stripes and markings on its hairy abdomen.
 It has an average mass of 45 mg.
 It is classified within the carpenter ant genus, a large group of more than 1,000 known species, many of which are associated with forested habitats in America and elsewhere.
 However C. detritus inhabits the hot dry dunes of the hyper-arid central Namib Desert in Southern Africa.

-Both the distribution, abundance, and survival of the Nabim dessert dune ant is highly dependent and influenced solely on the factors of temperature, humidity, as well as vegetation conditions of the environment, these prime factors are vital for the survival of these colonies.
+Both the distribution, abundance, and survival of the Namib desert dune ant is highly dependent and influenced solely on the factors of temperature, humidity, as well as vegetation conditions of the environment, these prime factors are vital for the survival of these colonies.

 Diet

 Like many other ant species, it obtains its food and moisture by climbing the stalks of plants and drinking honeydew from scale insects, which themselves feed on shrubs and other perennial plants.
 It will also feed on dead insects.